-Interviewers often ask behavioural questions because they believe your past behavior can predict your future actions.
-For example, how you responded to a particular situation helps to show your analytical skills, creativity, how you solve problems and how you use your skills under similar circumstances.
+Interviewers often ask hypothetical and behavioural questions because they believe your ideas and past behaviour can predict your future actions.
+For example, how you responded to a particular situation—or how you might respond to a situation you’ve never seen—helps to show your analytical skills, creativity, how you solve problems, and how you use your skills under similar circumstances.

 How you use the STARS method